Metropolitan Avenue/Lorimer Street station: Exits

 The main entrances at the corner of Metropolitan and Union Avenues lead to the transfer corridor between the lines.
 The high entry-exit turnstiles in the transfer corridor would be replaced with waist-high "low turnstiles" to accommodate increased passenger flow.

 Each platform has a second set of entrances.
 The BMT platforms have a second set to the eastern corners of Lorimer Street and Metropolitan Avenue at their east ends.
 The IND platforms have one stair leading to the northwestern corner of Union Avenue and Hope Street and another leading to the northeastern corner of Union Avenue and Powers Street.
 The exits to Powers and Hope Streets were previously closed in 2000 due to safety concerns, blocked by metal street grates, and used as emergency exits.
 They were reopened on February 28, 2019 to accommodate the increased volume of passengers transferring between the Crosstown and Canarsie Line stations due to the 14th Street Tunnel shutdown.
 Originally, only one of these exits was planned to be reopened.

 Despite the IND station's name on tiling, there is no longer an open exit to Grand Street.
 A passage beyond the Hope and Powers Streets exits leads to two more exits that led to both northern corners of Grand Street and Union Avenue.
+These exits were also closed in 2000 due to safety concerns.
 While the exit to the northeastern corner is also blocked by a metal sheet grate, the exit to the northwestern corner has been sealed and is inaccessible from street level.
 The exits to Grand Street were open until the section of the mezzanine that had the exits to Hope Street and Powers Street was closed; this is corroborated by photos of this portion of the mezzanine during its closure, which had signage directing to Grand Street intact, as well as MTA documents outlining the closure of the whole area.

-The BMT station also has two closed exits; they led to the western corners of Lorimer Street and Metropolitan Avenue.
-They were also closed in 2000 and are also currently used as emergency exits.
+The BMT station previously had two closed exits; they led to the western corners of Lorimer Street and Metropolitan Avenue.
+They were also closed in 2000 and were repurposed into emergency exits.
+As part of the ADA accessibility improvements, the exit to the southwestern corner was reopened, while the exit to the northwestern corner was demolished to make room for a street elevator at that corner.

 The transfer mezzanine also features one closed staircase to the southeastern corner of Metropolitan Avenue and Union Avenue.
-The staircase was also closed in 2000, but has been completely sealed.
+The staircase was also closed in 2000, but has been completely sealed from both the street level and the mezzanine level.